Key Takeaways

 In essence, the concept of fair value equates to a desire to benefit both involved parties.
 This value takes into account that the transaction is not taking place on the open market.
 The seller and buyer have come together under legally binding circumstances.

-If you need help with whether an intellectual property is an intangible asset, you can post your legal need on UpCounsel's marketplace.
+If you need help with intellectual property assets, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.